ZhgChg.Li

 // Configure me \o/

-// Project directory location (used to search if images are used in the code)
+// Project directory path (used to search if images are used in the code)

 var sourcePathOption:String? = nil